cstamas/nexus-google-analytics-plugin/README.md

 Nexus GA Plugin
 ===============

+Capabilities:

+* tracking the UI usage with GA
+* tracking repo content (artifacts) acces using GA with different strategies:
+  * by path
+  * by M2 groupId of the artifact
+  * by Repository Target name
+  * feel free to add other "strategy"
+* TBD can use multiple GA IDs, so tracking for "3rd party" (someone hosting artifacts at your Nexus that has Google Analitycs account) is possible too.

 Known issues:

 * will not work behind HTTP Proxy (unless JVM proxy is set).
 It needs to obey Nexus global proxy settings.
 TBD.